 brainreg /path/to/signal/channel1.tiff /path/to/output/directory -v 20 5 5 --orientation asl

 A new output directory has been created, which contains the registered brain.
 We are now ready to manually trace the probe track.

-To open the graphical user interface, type the following command:
+To open the graphical user interface, open napari and then load the

 Spline points will determine how many times along the length of the track that the brain region is sampled at.
 This can be used to determine the brain region for each recording site on your probe.